OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 **Duration:** Concentration, up to 10 minutes

-For the duration, no sound can be created within or pass through a 20-foot-radius sphere centered on a point you choose within range.
+For the duration, no sound can be created within or pass through a 20-foot radius sphere centered on a point you choose within range.
 Any creature or object entirely inside the sphere is immune to thunder damage, and creatures are deafened while entirely inside it.
 Casting a spell that includes a verbal component is impossible there.

 ##### Silent Image